 House training, for most, is probably the most difficult aspect of raising a puppy.
 Few 8-12 week old puppies sleep through the night.
-Many have lost their natural instincts for keeping their living quarters or “den” clean.
-Some have developed bad habits at a breeders home that must be overcome.
+Many puppies raised in kennel settings have lost their natural instincts for keeping their living quarters or “den” clean.
+House training can be extremely challenging.
+However, it doesn’t have to be that way.

 It is difficult for a sleep-deprived exhausted family to focus on all the other needs of a young developing puppy.
-Therefore, we’ve developed a program that will take much of the load off of these families with regard to house training and give them the tools to finish up the early house training that we start.
+Therefore, we’ve developed a program a very successful house training method.
+Our method takes much of the load off of families with regard to house training.
+This program will also give families the necessary tools to finish up the early house training that we start.

 Our Three Phase Early House Training Program